Our verdict

 Not so flexible

-The KD 15 has got to be one of the stiffest basketball shoes ever produced by Nike.
+The KD 15 has got to be one of the stiffest basketball shoes we have ever tried from Nike.

 Based on our flexibility measurement, it is 12% stiffer than our lab-tested basketball shoes on average.